mayanpoll/seafoodpantry/README.md

 Using Gemini Pro 1.5 002, we use code to make a chatbot with a .csv file and the original code can be found [here](https://milumon.medium.com/creating-custom-chatbots-using-csv-data-with-python-and-openai-api-0486d8992b24).
 The data itself was scraped from the Seafood Watch website using Selenium.

+Download the .csv file and create a key for your account to use Gemini.
+Then run the code and ask your questions.
+The code also plots a chart showing the different types of seafood, their locations and the recommendations, as well as an interactive map with these species, recommendations and exact locations.